WHAT IS GINGIVITIS? SYMPTOMS, CAUSES, AND TREATMENTS

 - Gingivitis Treatment and Prevention

 What is Gingivitis?

 Gingivitis is an early stage of gum disease caused by the buildup of plaque, a naturally occurring biofilm containing bacteria, on the tissues that surround the teeth.
-This swelling is often caused by the buildup of plaque.
+The bacteria in the plaque will cause inflammation which can result in swelling and redness of the gum tissue.
 If left untreated, gingivitis can develop into a more severe form of gum disease, known as periodontitis, which is a major cause of tooth loss in adults.
 Gingivitis is often painless, so if you exhibit any signs or symptoms be sure to visit your dental professional for a proper assessment and to determine a course of treatment.

 What Causes Gingivitis?

-Gingivitis is commonly caused by the buildup of plaque.
-Plaque is an extremely sticky, colorless to pale yellow deposit of bacteria that regularly builds up on your teeth if not brushed regularly.
-The bacteria produce acids that attack your tooth enamel and can damage the gums.
+Gingivitis is commonly caused by the buildup of plaque around the gumline.
+Plaque is a biofilm that is extremely sticky, and colorless to pale yellow in appearance that contains many types of bacteria that builds up on your teeth if not removed regularly b*y twice-daily toothbrushing.
+The bacteria produce acids that attack both your tooth enamel and damage the gums.
 This damage has the possibility of becoming permanent if left untreated.
 Other causes of gingivitis include hormonal changes, illnesses, smoking, taking certain medications, bad brushing habits, and genetics.

 Gingivitis Symptoms and Signs